yoofyoof/cbh-take-home-project/Ticket_Breakdown.md

 This will take 3 days including testing.

 ticket3:
 Work on the front end that allows facility to create their own id.
-This will be a simply javascript change and the new customId will be sent to backend and stored in database(implemented from ticket2).
+This will be a simple javascript change and the new customId will be sent to backend and stored in database(implemented from ticket2).
 This will take 1-2 days including testing.

 ticket4: